willow9/React-movies/README.md

 ## Movies app
 An app for searching movies in the database, scanning the description and poster, and saving some of them as favorites.

-### `Stack`
+### Stack
+App created using:
+* React library
-App created using React library, Redux for the state management, Firebase for user authentication and data storing, OMDb API (the open movie database) for movie search.
+* Redux for the state management,
+* Firebase for user authentication and data storing,
+* OMDb API (the open movie database) for movie search,
-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+* Materialize for style.

 ### `npm run build`